HemantKarekar/HelpLineWebApp/README.md

-# HelpLineWebApp
+# HelpLine WebApp
-A progressive helpline web application to people seek any kind of social, medical and financial help any way possible.
+A helpline in the form of web application to people seek any kind of social, medical and financial help any way possible.

+It is a progressive project which will expand its limits eventually.
+You can always keep a track of its progress from this repository and also you can find its documentations listed into [Wiki](/Wiki)

 ### The types of help you can have through this platform are: